Metalloprotein

 Metalloprotein is a generic term for a protein that contains a metal ion cofactor.
 A large proportion of all proteins are part of this category.
 For instance, at least 1000 human proteins (out of ~20,000) contain zinc-binding protein domains although there may be up to 3000 human zinc metalloproteins.

 Abundance

 It is estimated that approximately half of all proteins contain a metal.
 In another estimate, about one quarter to one third of all proteins are proposed to require metals to carry out their functions.
 Thus, metalloproteins have many different functions in cells, such as storage and transport of proteins, enzymes and signal transduction proteins, or infectious diseases.
-The abundance of metal binding proteins may be inherent to the amino acids that proteins use, as even artificial proteins without evolutionary history will readily bind metals.

 Most metals in the human body are bound to proteins.
 For instance, the relatively high concentration of iron in the human body is mostly due to the iron in hemoglobin.

 Coordination chemistry principles

 In metalloproteins, metal ions are usually coordinated by nitrogen, oxygen or sulfur centers belonging to amino acid residues of the protein.
 These donor groups are often provided by side-chains on the amino acid residues.
 Especially important are the imidazole substituent in histidine residues, thiolate substituents in cysteine residues, and carboxylate groups provided by aspartate.
 Given the diversity of the metalloproteome, virtually all amino acid residues have been shown to bind metal centers.
 The peptide backbone also provides donor groups; these include deprotonated amides and the amide carbonyl oxygen centers.
 Lead(II) binding in natural and artificial proteins has been reviewed.

 In addition to donor groups that are provided by amino acid residues, many organic cofactors function as ligands.
 Perhaps most famous are the tetradentate N4 macrocyclic ligands incorporated into the heme protein.
 Inorganic ligands such as sulfide and oxide are also common.